emily buttarazzi hall

 My heart is in photojournalism but all aspects of photography have the ability to captivate me.

 Knowledge is key, so I seek it often.
 With every new piece of knowledge my passion for photography grows deeper.

 My style is based on my surroundings.
 Who my subject is and what they are feeling that day.
 Although consultations lead me into a session with information, I try not to have too many preconceived ideas.
 You never know what you may walk into, so I like to leave the possibilities open.

 The children's images I produce come from a place of real love.
 You might call it an adoration.
 I find children to just be amazing!!!
 My excitement for little ones may have been cultivated by my placement at number 13 in a family of 14.
 Or maybe by being an aunt to more than 50 nieces and nephews.
 It's important to note that being a mother to my own two boys has taught me the most.

 At the root of every one of my images there is the base of my passion and that is photojournalism.
 The children's photos, the still life, the reflections, the documentary images; they all aim to tell a story.

 The fun thing about photojournalism is the depth of the story in each photo.
 Not only do the images reflect the subject but they can also reflect the photographer and their perspective on the subject.

-My response is usually something like, 'I like to photograph.' (insert smile here)
+My response is usually something along the lines of, "I like to photograph." (insert smile here)

 Up until now, there hasn't been a subject that I have not enjoyed photographing.